 Name Status Indication On The modem router is powered on.
-(Power) Off The modem router is off.
+U (Power) Off The modem router is off.
 Please ensure that the power adapter is connected correctly.
-On ADSL line is synchronized and ready to use.
-Flash The ADSL negotiation is in progress. , Off ADSL synchronization fails.
+On ADSL line is synchronized and ready to use. ψ(ADGL) Flash The ADSL negotiation is in progress. ⊕ (ADSL) Off ADSL synchronization fails.
 Please refer to Note 1 for troubleshooting.
-On The network is available with a successful Internet connection. Ø (Internet) Flash There is data being transmitted or received via the Internet. ( 22 24) Off There is no successful Internet connection or the modem router is operating in Bridge mode.
+On The network is available with a successful Internet connection.
+Flash There is data being transmitted or received via the Internet. Ø(INTERNET) Off There is no successful Internet connection or the modem router is operating in Bridge mode.
 Please refer to Note 2 for troubleshooting.
-On Wireless is enabled but no data is being transmitted. ⟨WLAN⟩ Flash The modem router is sending or receiving data over the wireless network.
+On Wireless is enabled but no data is being transmitted. ⊘ (WLAN) Flash The modem router is sending or receiving data over twireless network.
 Off Wireless function is disabled.
-On There is a device connected to this LAN port. □ (LAN 1-4) Flash The modem router is sending or receiving data over this LAN port.
-Off There is no device connected to this LAN port.
+On A wireless device has been successfully added to the network by WPS function. ≙ (WPS) Flash WPS handshaking is in process and will continue for about 2 minutes.
+Please press the WPS button on other wireless devices that you want to add to the network while the LED is flashing.
+Off The WPS function is disabled or the wireless device fails to be added to the network in 2 minutes after WPS function is enabled.
+Please refer to 4.3.3 WPS Settings for more information.